SinonCuriosus/incubator-december-2023/HW4-Bot/README.md

 ## README for Webex Bot

-### Setup Instructions:

-To run the bot without issues, follow these steps:

-1. Download and install ngrok from [https://ngrok.com/download](https://ngrok.com/download).

-2. Run ngrok to expose your local server to the internet:
-    ```
-    ngrok http 4111
-    ```

-3. Start the Webex bot using the following command:
-    ```
-    python webex-bot-ngrok.py
-    ```

-4. Search for `benficafan@webex.bot` on Webex and start a conversation.

 ### Issue Resolution:

 - We faced difficulties running the bot using the method suggested by Tumul.
 To resolve this, Sandro and I raised a ticket [here](https://github.com/fbradyirl/webex_bot/issues/48).
 Additionally, Gerard reached out to Tumul to seek further assistance.